Trit0/Trit0/README.md

 <h1 align="center">Hi 👋, I'm Trito</h1>
 <h3 align="center">A Software engineering students based in Canada</h3>

-- 💞 I’m interested in a variety of fields going from web developpement to neurotechnology passing by game developpement
+- 💞 I’m interested in a variety of fields going from mobile developpement to neurotechnology passing by game developpement

+<!--

 - 🌱 I’m currently learning **Vulkan**
 - 🔭 I’m currently working on [a graphics engine](https://github.com/itsTrito/TEngine)

-<!--

 - 👯 I’m looking to collaborate on [a](a)